Walter Kerr Theatre: Brief legitimate return, children's theater

-Jujamcyn operation
+Jujamcyn and ATG operation

 1980s

 In 1981, developer Jason Carter and Jujamcyn Theaters submitted bids for the Ritz at a foreclosure auction.
 Carter won the auction, but he sold the theater to Jujamcyn for $1.7 million, keeping its air rights for the construction of a skyscraper called Ritz Plaza.
 The Ritz had to continue presenting legitimate shows in exchange for the air rights, but Carter had intended to build apartments above the theater.
 In August 1981, Jujamcyn announced that it had acquired the Ritz and ANTA (now August Wilson) theaters.
 Jujamcyn announced it would reopen the Ritz to counterbalance the impending demolition of the Helen Hayes and Morosco theaters two blocks south.
 Roger Morgan Studios and Karen Rosen of KMR Design oversaw the theater's renovation, which cost $1.5 million.
 New lighting fixtures and seats were installed, along with new stage lighting, plumbing, and air-conditioning.
 A new 85 ft stage was built, while the 43 ft proscenium opening was retained.
 The second balcony level, used for air-conditioning equipment, was turned into a seating level.

 The renovation was actually completed in 1982, but Jujamcyn had not been able to book any shows for the 1982–1983 theatrical season.
 The show Hell of a Town had actually been booked in 1982 but was later dropped.
 Finally, on May 10, 1983, The Flying Karamazov Brothers reopened the theater with their eponymous juggling show.
 The next January, Ian McKellen appeared in a solo show, Acting Shakespeare; it ran for a month.
 Afterward, the Ritz tried limiting the audiences for several shows to 499 seats, because a 500-seat house would require negotiations with Broadway theatrical unions.
 Broadway theatrical unions had classified the Ritz as "endangered" because it was consistently underused.
 Producer Morton Gottlieb first proposed the 499-seat plan for his play Dancing in the End Zone in 1984.
 This was followed by Doubles in 1985, which subsequently became a success and switched to using the theater's full capacity, as well as the revue Jerome Kern Goes to Hollywood in 1986.

 The New York City Landmarks Preservation Commission (LPC) had started considering protecting the Ritz as a landmark in 1982, with discussions continuing over the next several years.
 While the LPC commenced a wide-ranging effort to grant landmark status to Broadway theaters in 1987, the Ritz was among the few theaters for which the LPC denied either exterior or interior landmark status.
 Among the theater's productions in 1987 were the play A Month of Sundays, the musical Nite Comic, and a Penn & Teller special.
 In 1989, Rocco Landesman announced that the theater would be refurbished for $1.9 million and that it would be renamed for drama critic Walter Kerr.
 The last production staged at the Ritz prior to its renaming was Chu Chem, which ran from April to May 1989.
 By the end of the year, the facade had been cleaned at a cost of $400,000.